chackett24/chackett24.github.io/index.md

 ## About Me

-Hey, I’m Casey Hackett—a problem solver with a passion for finance, technology, and automation.
+Hey, I’m Casey Hackett, a problem solver with a passion for finance, technology, and automation.
 Currently, I’m a student at Lehigh, diving deep into quantitative methods, systematic trading, and large-scale data analysis.

 <!-- Upload your own photo and change the path -->